w3f/Grants-Program/applications/TuxedoDapp.md

 **Technical Requirements**

 **Security:** : Private key storage:
-Web-based wallet will provide a secure method for private key storage on the client side, such as a browser's secure storage or hardware wallets.
+The web-based wallet will provide a secure method for private key storage on the client side, such as a browser's secure storage or hardware wallets.

 **Functionality**:
 1. Feature Parity Between Web-Based and CLI Wallets